Lipedema, a Serious Disease You Should Know About

-Strange as it may seem, there are not many clear and objective studies about the causes of lipedema and this excessive accumulation of fat in the legs, arms (or face, in the case in men).
+As strange as it may seem, there are not many clear and objective studies about the causes of lipedema and this excessive accumulation of fat in the legs, arms, or face (in the case in men).

-It is suspected that there is a genetic cause and that metabolic, inflammatory and hormonal factors may have an influence.
+It’s suspected that there’s a genetic root and that metabolic, inflammatory and hormonal factors may have an influence.

 What are the symptoms?

-This abnormal accumulation of fat can start in puberty, after pregnancy or even during menopause.
+This abnormal accumulation of fat usually starts in puberty, after pregnancy, or even during menopause.

-The first things that these patients notice are:
+The first signs that these patients notice are:

-- Pain in the soft tissue when resting, walking or upon touch.
+- Pain in the soft tissue when resting, walking, or upon touching it.

-- The fat accumulates in nodules or little pockets that put pressure on the joints to the point that it is not possible to walk normally.
+- The fat accumulates in nodules or little pockets that put pressure on the joints to the point that it becomes impossible to walk normally.

 - The skin loses its elasticity.